schalkw-gmail-com/poker/README.md

     3 - all cards must be unique

 Evaluators
 Once you have setup your hand, you need to be able to evaluate it. the evaluators each have different rules but is centered around the rank and suit.

 Four of a kind: 4 cards of the same rank [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR] plus another card
+Strait: 5 cards of sequential rank but not of the same suit [S9,S8,S7,S6,S5,S4]

 Future features
 At this point I'm not sure what to add onto this in future, but will come back to this as I progress 1 - change up the entry system to facilitate the possiblity to only call the evaluate function on the a valid hand.
     currently this is being done on each evaluator which can be more effecient by prevent the system to get to this point completely
-2
+2 - adapt the system to handle the joker [JKR] card
+3 - the integer values of the ranks, should be moved to the Ranks enum for better logical reading, seeing that it is
+    directly related to each rank